micantoine/svelte-preprocess-cssmodules/README.md

 ```

 **Beware**
 The enabled option will applied cssModules scoping to all imported Svelte files, even the ones coming from `node_modules`.
 When using a third party library, make sure the compiled version is being imported.
-In the case of a raw svelte file, its styling may be broken.
+In the case of a raw svelte file, it might break its styling.

 To prevent any scoping conflict, it is recommended to associate the option `useAsDefaultScoping` with `includePaths`.